-(2) Five members appointed by insurers belonging to the association, at least 2 of whom are domestic insurers and at least one of whom is a 3rd-party administrator.

-B. Members serve terms of 3 years.

-C. The board shall elect one of its members as chair.

-D. Board members may be reimbursed from funds of the association for actual and necessary expenses incurred by them as members but may not otherwise be compensated for their services.

-3. Plan of operation; rules.
+- (2) Five members appointed by insurers belonging to the association, at least 2 of whom are domestic insurers. - B. Terms for initial appointments to the board are as follows.
+Of those members of the board appointed by the superintendent, 2 members serve for a term of one year, 2 members for a term of 2 years and 2 members for a term of 3 years.
+Of those members appointed by insurers, one member serves for a term of one year, one member serves for a term of 2 years and one member serves for a term of 3 years.
+The appointing authority shall designate the period of service of each initial appointee at the time of appointment.
+All terms after the initial terms must be for 3 years. - C. The board shall elect one of its members as chair. - D. Board members may be reimbursed from funds of the association for actual and necessary expenses incurred by them as members but may not otherwise be compensated for their services. - 3.
+Plan of operation; rules.
 The association shall adopt a plan of operation in accordance with the requirements of this chapter and submit its articles, bylaws and operating rules to the superintendent for approval.
 If the association fails to adopt the plan of operation and suitable articles and bylaws within 90 days after the appointment of the board, the superintendent shall adopt rules to effectuate the requirements of this chapter, and those rules remain in effect until superseded by a plan of operation and articles and bylaws submitted by the association and approved by the superintendent.
-Rules adopted pursuant to this subsection by the superintendent are routine technical rules as defined in Title 5, chapter 375, subchapter 2-A.
+Rules adopted pursuant to this subsection by the superintendent are routine technical rules as defined in Title 5, chapter 375, subchapter 2-A. - 4.
+Immunity.

-4. Immunity.
 A board member is not liable and is immune from suit at law or equity for any conduct performed in good faith that is within the subject matter over which the board has been given jurisdiction.